The rise of sleep apnea appliances

 Sleep apnea appliances with Dandy

 Adding oral sleep apnea treatment to your dental practice is simple with Dandy and allows you to grow your practice’s value-per-patient exponentially.
 Dandy offers both Herbst and Dorsal appliances as well as education on medical billing.
-Explore Dandy’s custom 3D-printed oral appliances for sleep apneato treat your patients.
+Explore Dandy’s custom 3D-printed mandibular advancement devices to treat your patients.